Guide to LA’s Most Beautiful Beaches

 It’s no secret that Los Angeles boasts some of the best beaches on the West Coast of America.
 We’ve picked five top beaches to cater for all tastes and purposes, asking in-the-know locals and bloggers for insider tips.

-All you need is to book your private jet charter to LA and pack a beach towel, some sunscreen, and this guide.
+All you need is to book your private jet charter to Los Angeles and pack a beach towel, some sunscreen, and this guide.

 1. Santa Monica